RobertoBooysen/PropertyStudios_IT_Assessment/README.md

    - Create a new database named `propertyStudios_db`
    - Import the database structure by visiting or running the setup_database.php script first through IDE:
      `http://localhost:3000/setup_database.php`
-   - Note: If you're using a different port (e.g., Live Server, or custom Apache port), update the 3000 to your port number.
+   - ⚠️ Note: If you're using a different port (for example, Live Server, or custom Apache port), update the 3000 to your port number.

 ![setupdatabase](https://github.com/user-attachments/assets/bf6057ce-5bff-4bbf-a143-54efdb8c3a21)